-To help to ensure that all of our Graduate Teaching Assistants (GTAs) have adequate communication skills to be effective in the classroom or lab, we administer a survey to the students in their class(es) early in their first semester of teaching.
-Each semester, communication skills are assessed for all GTAs who are teaching a course or a lab at K-State for the first time as the primary instructor or who having significant interaction with students.
+To help to ensure that all Graduate Teaching Assistants (GTAs) have sufficient communication skills to be effective in the classroom or lab, we administer a survey to the students in their class(es) early in their first semester of teaching.
+Each semester, communication skills are assessed for all GTAs who are teaching a course or a lab at K-State for the first time as the primary instructor or who have significant interaction with students.

-Beginning in the Fall of 2003, the Office of Assessment and Program Review (now the Office of Assessment) has coordinated these efforts.
-The GTA Communication Survey process includes connecting departments with the Center for the Advancement of Teaching and Learning (CATL) to make opportunities available for GTAs to strengthen communication skills that are identified as needing improvement.
+The Office of Assessment began coordinating the GTA Communication Survey in the Fall of 2003.
+The GTA Communication Survey process includes connecting departments with the K-State Teaching and Learning Center to make opportunities available for GTAs to strengthen communication skills that are identified as needing improvement.

-The GTA Communication Survey is designed to assess student perceptions of your ability to be understood and their perception of being understood by you.
+The GTA Communication Survey is designed to assess student perceptions of each GTA's communication abilities.
 To provide the highest quality of instruction, Kansas State University surveys the students of all GTAs who are teaching for the first time at the university.

 The GTA Communication Survey was developed to provide GTAs with important feedback on their classroom communication skills.
-A summary report of the survey results will be provided to you and to the department head.
-If your results indicate "adequate," "good," or "superior" ratings, you can have confidence in your basic communication skills.
+A summary report of the survey results are provided to each GTA and to the department head/GTA coordinator.
+If the GTA's results indicate "adequate," "good," or "superior" ratings, the GTA can have confidence in his or her basic communication skills.

-If you are identified as having two or more areas of "serious concern," you will receive information on how you can improve your skills.
-In addition, the Office of Assessment will request that a subsequent communication survey be scheduled approximately three weeks after your receive your summary report.
+If the GTA is identified as having one or more areas of "serious concern", he or she will receive information on ways to improve communication skills.
+In addition, if the GTA is identified as having two or more areas of "serious concern," the Office of Assessment will request that a subsequent communication survey be scheduled approximately three weeks after the summary report is sent.

 Procedures for the GTA Communication Survey

-- To start the process, the Office of Assessment contacts Department Heads/Administrators in each department prior to the beginning of the semester and asks for a list of GTAs with significant first-time teaching responsibilities.
+- To start the process, the Office of Assessment contacts department heads in each department prior to the beginning of the semester and asks for a list of GTAs with significant first-time teaching responsibilities.

-- Upon the return of the list of first-time GTAs, an e-mail with information and attachments will be sent to each GTA.
-The information and conformation forms should be returned to the Office of Assessment prior to the survey administration.
+- Upon the return of the list of first-time GTAs, an e-mail with information on the GTA Communication Sruvey is sent to each GTA.

-- When a GTA is identified as having two or more areas of serious concern, the Office of Assessment will request that a subsequent communication survey be scheduled approximately three weeks after the initial survey.
+- When a GTA is identified as having two or more areas of serious concern, the Office of Assessment will administer a subsequent communication survey approximately three weeks after the initial survey.

-- For the second administration, the Office of Assessment will provide materials, compile the data, provide a report, and make recommendations in the same manner as described for the first survey administration.
+- For the second administration, the Office of Assessment will e-mail the survey link to students, compile the data, provide a report, and make recommendations in the same manner as described for the first survey administration.

 - If the second survey indicates that communication effectiveness continues to be inadequate, departments will be asked to provide a plan of action to deal with concerns.
 Departments will be asked to justify the continued use of the GTA with two negative assessments as a teacher.